 - Stir together flours, baking powder, baking soda, and salt.

-- Cut in the chilled coconut oil until the mixture is crumbly.
+- Drop the chilled coconut oil into bowl and mix with fingers until it becomes crumbly.

 - Add the rest of the ingredients and combine well.

-- Place the dough on a floured surface and shape into a large circle about 1" thick.
+- Place the dough on a floured surface and shape into a large circle about 1" thick, kneading several times.
+Add in more oat flour if needed.

 - Carefully transfer to baking sheet, if it falls apart simply use your hands to press it together in delicate areas.
 Slice into 6 triangles and bake for 14 minutes until golden brown.

-- Let them cool completely and combine glaze ingredients in a small bowl, glaze scones.
+- Let them cool completely and combine glaze ingredients in a small bowl.
+Drizzle glaze over scones.

 Freeze up to one month.